aleaxit/gmpy/docs/intro.rst

 **--nompfr**
     Disables support for MPFR and MPC.
 This option is intended for testing purposes and is not offically supported.
+MPFR will be required for future versions of gmpy2.

 **--nompc**
-    Disables support MPC.
+    Disables support for MPC.
 This option is intended for testing purposes and is not officially supported.
+MPC will be required for future versions of gmpy2.

+**--static**
+    Builds a statically linked library.
+This option will likely require the use of --prefix=<...> to specify the directory where the static libraries are located.
+    To successfully link with gmpy2, the GMP, MPFR, and MPC libraries must be compiled with the --with-pic option.